-This exercise maintains the policy invariance assumption (11): the distribution of applicants' characteristics as well as the average "objective quality" of the projects they submit, as measured by the objective scores, are not affected by a change of the selection rule.
-We provide evidence consistent with such assumption by comparing applicants' characteristics and projects' objective scores between the last call for projects before the policy change and the first call for projects after the policy change.
-Online Appendix Figure A13 shows a large degree of overlap in the distribution of such variables before and after the policy change, and Online Appendix Table A4 confirms that means are not significantly different between the two groups.
-We also implement a difference-indifferences version of this balance test by leveraging the fact that a few regions did not specify discretional priorities in all or part of the period after the policy change.
-In particular, the regional government of Lombardy always relied only on objective scores, while the government of Puglia did the same in the first two calls after the policy change but attributed discretionary points in the following calls.
-We thus compare average objective scores and applicants' characteristics between regions that used and did not use discretion, before and after the policy change, controlling for region and period fixed effects.
-These regressions, reported in Online Appendix Table A6, suggest that neither the average characteristics of applicant firms nor the average quality of submitted projects changed significantly after the policy change, providing strong support for the policy invariance assumption.
+ent between the two groups.
+We also implement a difference-in-differences version of this balance test by leveraging the fact that a few regions did not specify discretional priorities in all or part of the period after the policy change.
+In particular, the regional government 3 of Lombardy always relied only on objective scores, while the government of Puglia did the same in the first two calls after the policy change but attributed discretionary points in the following calls.
+We thus compare average objective scores and applicants' characteristics between regions that used and did not use discretion, before and after the policy 7 change, controlling for region and period fixed effects.
+These regressions, reported in On-8 line Appendix Table A6, suggest that neither the average characteristics of applicant firms nor the average quality of submitted projects changed significantly after the policy change, 10 providing strong support for the policy invariance assumption.
+11